First Reading: Acts 10:25-26, 34-35, 44-48 Responsorial: Psalm 98:1, 2-3, 3-4 Second Reading: 1 John 4:7-10 Gospel: John 15:9-7

 The one and only commandment of Jesus to be found in the Gospel of John is the command to love.
 The second reading today is taken from the First Letter of John, a letter that reflects upon John’s Gospel and applies its teachings to the next generation of Christians.
 It reminds those believers, and us, that God takes the initiative in relationship with us.
 God loves us first.
 In this we come to know love and to know God.
 If we are to respond authentically it can only be by sharing what we have received.

-The words Jesus spoke to those disciples long ago, he now speaks to us as he once again lays down his life for us upon the altars of our churches.
-He chooses us in love to be his friends and empowers us to love.
+The words Jesus spoke to those disciples long ago, he now speaks to us as He lays down his life for us upon the altars of our churches.
+He chooses us in love to be His friends and empowers us to love.
 He does not demand a price or any task from us.
-All he really asks is that we allow ourselves to be loved by the author of love.
-Remaining, abiding in that love we find our destiny.
+All He really asks is that we allow ourselves to be loved by the Author of love.
+Remaining, abiding in that love we find our purpose, our joy, and our destiny.